whereistejas/old-blog-backup/_drafts/2020-05-17-Double-Pendulum.md

 ---
 layout: post
-author:
-- Tejas Sanap
+author: Tejas Sanap
-title: Let's talk about double pendulums.
+title: "Double Pendulums (Part 1)"
 ---

-This post is basically going to be about how to animate stuff using python's `matplotlib` library.
+This series is basically going to be about how to animate stuff using python's `matplotlib` library. `matplotlib` has an excellent [documentation](https://matplotlib.org/3.2.1/contents.html) where you can find a detailed documentation on each of the methods I have used in this blog post.
+Also, I will be publishing each part of this series in the form of a jupyter notebook, which can be found [here]().
-Some disclaimers, before we get started:
-1. I'm not an expert at any of this.
-2. I don't use python on a daily basis.
-3. My code is meant to be easy to understand not efficient to run.

-You can find each section in the form of a jupyter notebook at the following [link]().

 ## 1. let's start with some basic plotting.